Stacktape

 accessibilityMode: vpc

-• Similar to vpc mode, but even more restrictive.
-In addition to resource being in the VPC, any host or resource trying to access your cluster must explicitly include the cluster in its connectTo list.
+This mode is more restrictive.
+In addition to being in the same VPC, a resource must explicitly list the cluster in its connectTo property to gain access.

 resources: